 It’s a little hard to explain, but I’ll try.
 I did the force calculations for 3in/s shaft velocity.
 Then I instead told Penske to put the knees at 2.5in/s +/- 0.5 in/s.
 Well, Penske put the knees more or less right where I said, at 2.5in/s, and they hit the force targets for 3in/s accurately with the adjustments at a particular setting.
 This means I have 20% too much force at 2.5in/s at the nominal adjustment settings.
 (3/2.5 = 1.2)

 So, instead of having 90%Critical damping at 2.5 in/s I actually have 108%Critical.
 The shocks are stiffer at the nominal setting than anticipated.
-This is what has caused no end of issues with grip and balance as it turns out that for my car, at least, 108% is definitely too much for best grip on a bumpy site.
+This is what has caused no end of issues with grip and balance as it turns out that for my car, at least, 108% of Critical is definitely too much damping for best grip on a bumpy site.

 Here’s how I screwed up, explained with the chart above.

 I calculated a force at 3 in/s, let’s say it was 100lbf.
 (100lbf is not far from the real number on my front shocks in bump.)
 That’s point 1 in the chart.
 (These numbered point are called “knees” in the shock dyno curve.)
 I asked for as linear an increase as possible from zero to that point.
 In theory, that produces the line I’ve labeled “90%critical damping.”
 The force at every velocity along that line represents 90%critical damping.
 I did exactly the same thing for rebound.

 But, when I wrote the spec, I changed that point to be at 2.5in/s, that’s point 2, and I forgot to recalculate the force for 2.5in/s.
 So, Penske gave me point 2, which is 100lbf at 2.5 in/s.
 See how the line from zero to point 2 has a steeper slope?
 Every point on that line turned out to represent about 108%critical damping.